brunocbr/zettel-composer/README.md

 clone https://github.com/brunocbr/zettel-composer.git
 ```

-If you want to use Marked Streaming Preview, you have to install the Python ObjectiveC bridge:
+If you want to use Marked Streaming Preview, you have to install the Python Objective-C bridge:

 ```shell
 pip3 install -U pyobjc